wink-link/winklink-doc/docs/en/vrf.md

 # WinkLink Random number Service

 ## Overview
-A Verifiable Random Function (VRF) is the public-key version of a keyed cryptographic hash.
+Verifiable Random Function (VRF) is the public-key version of a keyed cryptographic hash, which can be used as random number.
 Only the holder of the private key can compute the hash, but anyone with public key can verify the correctness of the hash.
 VRF can be used to generate secure and reliable random numbers.

 Random number is determined by seed (provided by users), nonce (private state of VRFCoordinator contract) , block hash (the block of the request event) and private key of oracle node.

 The generation process of VRF is:
-- A Dapp contract sends out an on-chain request for a random number;
+- A Dapp contract sends out an on-chain request for random number;
-- Once the off-chain oracle node listens for the request, it generates a random number and cryptographic proof of how that number was determined, and then submits them back to an oracle contract (VRFCoordinator);
+- Once the off-chain oracle node listens for the request, it generates a random number attaching the cryptographic proof to make the generated random number verifiable, and then submits them back to an oracle contract (VRFCoordinator);
 - Once the random number proof is verified by the oracle contract, the random number is published to the Dapp contract through a callback function.

 The process above ensures that the random number cannot be tampered with nor manipulated by anyone, including oracle operators, miners, users and even smart contract developers.

 WinkLink VRF is a provably-fair and verifiable source of randomness designed for Dapp contracts.
-Dapp contract developers can use WinkLink VRF as a tamper-proof RNG to build reliable smart contracts for any applications which rely on unpredictable outcomes:
+Dapp contract developers can use WinkLink VRF as a tamper-proof RNG (Random Number Generator) to build reliable smart contracts for any applications which rely on unpredictable random number:
 - Blockchain games and NFTs
 - Random assignment of duties and resources (e.g. randomly assigning judges to cases)
 - Choosing a representative sample for consensus mechanisms